Battle of Skuodas (1259): Battle

 When the truce expired, Samogitians did not seek an extension, but once again organized a raid to Courland.
 This raid might have been prompted by Mindaugas, who granted Samogitia in its entirety to the Order on 7 August 1259 while seeking allies against the Golden Horde that plundered Lithuanian lands in the winter of 1259.
 However, the exact date or year of the battle is unknown.
-Historian Edvardas Gudavičius dated the battle late summer or early fall 1258.
+Historian Edvardas Gudavičius dated the battle late summer or early autumn 1258.

 While the Samogitians were plundering Courland, the knights from Kuldīga requested reinforcements from Klaipėda.
 The Knights pursued retreating Samogitians, who carried their loot back home and the decisive battle took place near Skuodas.
 The Livonian Rhymed Chronicle blamed the defeat on the cowardly Curonians, who did not withstand the Samogitian pressure and retreated from the battlefield leaving the knights exposed.
 Inspired by the success, the Samogitians almost immediately organized another raid into Courland.
 This time Livonian Grand Master Burchard von Hornhausen commanded the Knights.
 However, the Knights were careful to avoid an ambush while the Samogitians decided not to engage in a pitched battle.